 It’s nice to cycle through this sleepy market town, past the market cross, out into fields of corn.
 The coast isn’t far.

-People sit lined up on benches watching the waves dribble towards land in a thin wind.
+Mundesley.
+People sit lined up on benches in a thin wind, watching the waves dribble towards land.
 Staring out across the sea.
 Checking on their moat against the envy of less happier lands.

 The blue skies have shifted and Giristroula and I stand on the sand under a new sky: grey and so low it’s like our heads are brushing the ceiling.
 We look out at the white wind generators caught bright in the strip of retreating sun, miles off towards Holland.